Experimental entanglement of temporal order: Abstract

 \section{Abstract}

-The study of causal relations, a cornerstone of physics, has recently been applied to the quantum realm, leading to the discovery that not all quantum processes have a definite causal structure.
-Here, we present the first theory-independent experimental demonstration of entangled temporal orders, resulting in a process with an indefinite causal structure.
-While such processes have previously been observed, these observations relied on the assumption that experimental operations and systems are described by quantum theory.
-This opens a `loophole' wherein the observed process can be explained by an underlying theory with a definite causal structure.
-To circumvent this, we build a model attempting to describe our experimental data using a large class of general probabilistic theories that are local and have a definite temporal order.
-We then experimentally invalidate this model by violating a Bell inequality.
-We therefore conclude that nature is incompatible with theories requiring a local definite temporal order.
+The study of causal relations has recently been applied to the quantum realm, leading to the discovery that not all physical processes have a definite causal structure.
+While indefinite causal processes have previously been experimentally shown, these proofs relied on the quantum description of the experiments.
+Yet, the same experimental data could also be compatible with definite causal structures within different descriptions.
+Here, we present the first demonstration of indefinite temporal order outside of quantum formalism.
+We show that our experimental outcomes are incompatible with a class of generalised probabilistic theories satisfying the assumptions of locality and definite temporal order.
+To this end, we derive physical constraints (in the form of a Bell-like inequality) on experimental outcomes within such a class of theories.
+We then experimentally invalidate these theories by violating the inequality using entangled temporal order.
+This provides experimental evidence that there exist correlations in nature which are incompatible with the assumptions of locality and definite temporal order.

-Bell's theorem revolutionized the foundations of physics, proving that quantum mechanics cannot be described by a local-realist theory, and paving the way for modern quantum information \cite{Bell1964, RevModPhys.86.419}.
-Over the past decades, the theorem has been violated with many different physical systems thereby entangling different observables (such as spin \cite{PhysRevD.14.2543, Nature.409.791, Nature.526.682}, polarization \cite{PhysRevLett.28.938, PhysRevLett.49.1804, PhysRevLett.115.250402, PhysRevLett.115.250401}, position \cite{PhysRevLett.92.210403}, and energy \cite{PhysRevA.47.R2472, PhysRevLett.64.2495}) of two or more particles.
-However, since there is no observable corresponding to a measurement of the temporal order between events, this theorem had never been applied to causal structures.